 This course covers the theory and practice of measuring and interpreting financial data for business units.
-Topics include depreciation, inventory valuation, credit losses, the operating cycle, and the preparation of financial statements.
-(This course is offered on campus and may be offered via television.)
+Topics include depreciation, inventory evaluation, credit losses, the operating cycle, and the preparation of financial statements.

 ACCOUNTING (ACC) 202 (3) PRINCIPLES OF ACCOUNTING II (3 LEC.)